atheermusa/which-meal-service-with-blog/_posts/are-mealkits-good-for-environment.md

 ---
-title: \"Are meal kits good for the environment?\"
+title: "Are meal kits good for the environment?"

-excerpt: \"Meal kits have become a popular way to cook at home, and many people, including us, are wondering if they are good for the environment.
-Let\'s take a closer look at the pros and cons of meal kits to see if they are really as green as they seem.\"
+excerpt: "Meal kits have become a popular way to cook at home, and many people, including us, are wondering if they are good for the environment.
+Let's take a closer look at the pros and cons of meal kits to see if they are really as green as they seem."

-coverImage: \"/assets/blog/are-meal-kits-worth-it/cover.jpg\"
+coverImage: "/assets/blog/are-meal-kits-worth-it/cover.jpg"

-date: \"2023-01-27T05:35:07.322Z\"
+date: "2022-09-27T05:35:07.322Z"
-a
 author:
     name: Tereza Rusova

-picture: \"/assets/blog/authors/tereza.jpeg\"
+    picture: "/assets/blog/authors/tereza.jpeg"
 ogImage:

-url: \"/assets/blog/are-meal-kits-worth-it/cover.jpg\"
+    url: "/assets/blog/are-meal-kits-worth-it/cover.jpg"
 ---

 ### Are meal kits good for the environment?